 In the example above, we discussed how you can help your sales team sell more of a product.
 With Phocas, you can also uncover when customers stop buying from you before you lose them completely.

-In the example below, you can see that 12 customers placed just over $9 million worth of orders in 2018.
-In 2019, these same businesses contributed just $3.9 million to your revenue with the exception of COD - AUTOKING who had no sales.
-This year, in 2020, none of these customers have purchased anything from your business.
+In the example below, you can see Joshua Russell's sales.
+In 2020, his sales for specific customers were below 2019.
+Hard Chrome Sales contributed $65,062 in 2019 but in 2020 just $7901.63.
+Also in 2020, six of Joshua's customers purchased nothing from the business.
 Are these customers purchasing their products elsewhere?
 If so, that may be hundreds of thousands of dollars of lost orders for your business.

 With Phocas, you can monitor how much your customers have purchased on a daily, weekly, monthly or annual basis to identify their spending trends.
 Rather than losing revenue when your customers gradually purchase less from you and eventually stop buying, Phocas gives you the insights so you can reach out before it is too late.

 Finding cross-sell opportunities

 A common way to boost revenue is by identifying opportunities for cross-selling.
 Cross-selling refers to the concept of selling a complementary product when a given product is already being purchased.
 For example, many electrical distributors may expect to sell both LED lights and transformers to their customers.
 If you find you are only selling transformers, your customer may be purchasing LEDs from another supplier.
 There could be multiple reasons for this; the customer may receive a better price elsewhere, they may not be aware you sell the product, or they may buy some of the product but supplement it with a different brand from another supplier.

 See below how easy it is to tell who is buying one type of product but not another.
 On the left is LED sales and on the right is transformer sales.
 With Phocas, you can drill down into the individual product.
 The same analysis can be run in any business.
 A food and beverage business may want to see who is buying pasta but the not the sauce.